david-chua/Comp_Sci_Study/Deep JavaScript Foundations, V3/PhilosophyOfCoercion.md

 In less than, if one of the value is a number, it is implicit to turn the other number into a number.

 Is showing the reader extra details helpful or distracting?
 It depends.

+## Understanding Features
+- If a feature is sometimes useful and sometimes dangerous and if there is a better option then always use the better operation

+What is useful?
+How do we define better option?
+Statement is not useful in its abstract sense.

+Useful: when the reader is focused on what's important
+Dangerous: when reader can't tell what will happen.
+Better: when the reader understands the code.

+It is irresponsible to knowingly avoid usage of a feature that can improve code readability